Emergency Drinking Water Preparation Before a Crisis

 For short-term emergencies, commercially bottled water is good to have on-hand, but should not be relied upon in a crisis scenario.
 Bottled water supplies tend to be extremely limited when disasters strike.
 To truly be prepared in such situations, storing tap water in clean containers, rotating them every six months, and treating the water properly to disinfect it will be necessary.

-Further guidance on how to treat and store drinking water during an emergency situation will follow in the 2nd part of our emergency preparedness blog series.
+Further guidance on how to treat and store emergency drinking water will follow in the 2nd part of our emergency preparedness blog series.

 Previous article: